There are many alcohol and drug addiction treatment avenues to consider, but which methods are considered effective in terms of treating addiction?

 Additionally, our 12 step approach allows individuals to examine their own lives and how their trauma and addiction has affected their well-being and the well-being of those around them.
-This reflection induces a changed lifestyle so there is a higher chance of long-term recovery success.
+This introspection induces an altered mindset, resulting in a higher chance of long-term recovery success.

 What makes Asheville Recovery Center unique?

-We have a true passion for helping people with an addiction live confidently and sober, and that includes trauma and addiction treatment services we know to work.
+We have a true passion for helping people with an addiction live confidently and sober, and that includes trauma and addiction treatment services which we know to be successful.

 Our facility is funded and run by people who are in recovery themselves, so we understand what benefits individuals when it comes to trauma and addiction treatment.